-a telephone incorporating a video screen on which the other person may be seen speaking
+a telephone system that transmits video as well as audio; a telephone that incorporates a video screen on which the other party may be seen

 He closed the door, fastened the three plasto-windows and put a tracer on his videophone.

 He looked for a message that might have been left for him, a more complete and personal account than could be intrusted to the videophone exchange.

 Toward evening he surrendered and called Maltzer’s apartment by videophone.

 Ashley rose.
 ‘Where is your videophone?’
 ‘In the next room.’

 I put in a call to the Hardings again.
 They were back from Australia, apparently.
 Mr. Harding answered the video phone.

 She activates her phone, which has turned into a modern wall-mounted videophone, and places the call.
 At once a smiling Liam appears on the screen.